Money laundering inquiry starts after cash found at Dutch farmhouse

 He said the connection with the Unification Church did not explain why the group had been hidden from the world.

 It was not usual for Moonies to isolate themselves, said Mr Koetsier.
-Their mission was to proselytize.
+Their mission was to proselytise.